 As China’s fast-growing middle class flock to diversify their investments beyond local real estate and equities, a Beijing-based startup is making it easy for them to buy US stocks without the typically hefty commissions.

 Tiger Brokers, through its app Tiger Trade, enables users to open an account to trade in US stocks in as quickly as three minutes.
 The app and the relevant information are all in Chinese – a key attraction for Chinese-speaking retail investors who aren’t used to reading complex financial reports in English.
-Commission starts from US$0.01 a share, with a minimum of US$2.99 per transaction.
+Commission starts from $0.0039 per share, with a minimum of $0.99 per transaction.

 No wonder Tiger Brokers has won the backing of legendary Wall Street investor Jim Rogers and Interactive Brokers, the largest US online brokerage by trading volume, on top of other leading names like ZhenFund and Xiaomi.

 “Tiger is at the right place at the right time,” Rogers said in March 2017 when announcing the deal.
 Tiger Brokers is the first Chinese startup he has funded.

 Buying US stocks is neither banned nor encouraged in China.
 But the tech-savvy Chinese middle class are more familiar with Google, Apple and Facebook than PetroChina.
 They naturally want to invest in US stocks, including those of Chinese companies like Alibaba, Baidu, and soon, Xiaomi.